Ann Soni PG Dip Counselling MBACP

 What can you discuss?

+It is entirely up to you to bring whatever you want to the counselling room.
+There are no topics that are out of bounds and I will listen to you without judgement.
 Previous clients have discussed anxiety, depression, Obsessive Compulsive Disorder, loneliness, sexual abuse, eating disorders, panic attacks, relationship difficulties with partners, family, children, sexual dysfunction, anger-management, self-harm, sexuality, self-esteem, sexual identity, fertility including IVF, surrogacy, donor conception, loss, bereavement, health including cancer and HIV, Post Traumatic Stress Disorder, sex working, financial difficulties, domestic abuse, divorce, parenting, redundancy, migraine, problems with intimacy, money worries, ageing, insomnia, suicidal thoughts, autism, homelessness, abortion, pornography,gender dysphoria.

 In addition to many of the issues above young people have wanted to talk about being fostered, adoption, exam stress, bullying, school, abandonment, death of a family member, suicide, school phobia, destructive behaviour, the future, friendship groups, holiday worries, transition stages in education.